DmitriiR/DmitriiR.github.io/README.md

 ## Editor Tools

 Here are some Editor tools I made.
-I did this for management systems and other involved scrips.
+I did this for management systems and other involved scripts.
 Not only are custom inspectors fun to write, they streamline workflow and make it easy for designers to focus on creating.

 ![useful image]({{ site.url }}/assets/Tools-01.png)